 Ever wondered how to take newborn photos?
 Hint: hire a professional.
-Yes, I happen to be a professional newborn photographer and yes I can also recommend a great newborn photographer (ha!).
-But I can still unbiasedly give you a few reasons why this type of photo session in particular is one you should leave to a professional.
+Yes, I happen to be a Boston area professional newborn photographer and yes I can also recommend a great newborn photographer (ha!).
+But I can still (without bias) give you a few reasons why this type of photo session in particular is one you should leave to a professional.

 Top 5 Reasons to Hire a Professional Newborn Photographer